Clarence Street: History

 York Football Club was formed in 1868 and played on a variety of grounds before moving to Wigginton Road Cricket Ground in the early 1880s.
 In 1883 due to financial difficulties the club was forced to leave Wigginton Road but in 1885 the club leased a patch of land from Bootham Asylum.
 This plot of land was bounded by Wigginton Road and Haxby Street and was virtually opposite Wigginton Road cricket ground.
 Despite the physical location of the ground it was almost always called after nearby Clarence Street with some mentions as either Wigginton Road or Haxby Road.

 The first game on the ground was between York's first XV and a team raised from the city on 19 September 1885 but the first competitive fixture was a week later against Thornes.
 There were no changing rooms and a local pub, the Castle Howard Ox served this purpose.
 Dressing rooms were added in 1896 when the club purchased the old Waterman's Mission hut and moved it from its previous location in Fishergate.
 York joined the Northern Union.

 A small stand existed on the Wigginton Road side of the ground but this was deemed unsafe by the local council and was rebuilt in 1902.
 The new stand was opened by local MP, John G. Butcher on 20 September 1902.
 This stand was destroyed by fire in 1922 and Sr John Butcher opened its replacement in October 1922.
 Fire again struck the ground when the pavilion and press box were destroyed in August 1926.

-In 1931 the club purchased the freehold of the stadium from Bootham Park hospital and also acquire some adjoining allotment land on the Haxby Road which became the club's training pitch.
+In 1931 the club purchased the freehold of the stadium from Bootham Park hospital and also acquired some adjoining allotment land on the Haxby Road which became the club's training pitch.